MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-C-Benefits-Beneficiary-Protections/section-423.100.md

 *Preferred pharmacy* means a network pharmacy that offers covered Part D drugs at negotiated prices to Part D enrollees at lower levels of cost-sharing than apply at a non-preferred pharmacy under its pharmacy network contract with a Part D plan.

+*Price concession* means any form of discount, direct or indirect subsidy, or rebate received by the Part D sponsor or its intermediary contracting organization from any source that serves to decrease the costs incurred under the Part D plan by the Part D sponsor.
+Examples of price concessions include but are not limited to: Discounts, chargebacks, rebates, cash discounts, free goods contingent on a purchase agreement, coupons, free or reduced-price services, and goods in kind.

 *Program size* means the estimated population of potential at-risk beneficiaries in drug management programs (described in § 423.153(f)) operated by Part D plan sponsors that the Secretary determines can be effectively managed by such sponsors as part of the process to develop clinical guidelines.

 *Qualified prescription drug coverage* means any standard prescription drug coverage or alternative prescription drug coverage

-*Required prescription drug coverage* means coverage of Part D drugs under an MA-PD plan that consists of either -
+*Required prescription drug coverage* means coverage of Part D drugs under an MA-PD plan that consists of either—

 (1) Basic prescription drug coverage; or